daleonpz/daleonpz.github.io/_drafts/dealing_with_anxiety.md

 When training, the anxiety manifests with excessive hand sweating, hyperventilation, increasing of my heart rate, and me moving a lot before my run ups.
 I did my research and I found that by good breathing techniques I could be able to manage my anxiety, somehow.
 Thus, I learned how to control my breathing and relax.
-It helped me a lot, I recommend to read these books if you just want to know some basic stuff: The Oxygen Advantage by Patrick McKeown and Breatheology: The Art of Conscious Breathing by Stig Severinsen.
+It helped me a lot, I recommend to read these books if you just want to know some basic stuff: "The Oxygen Advantage" by Patrick McKeown and "Breatheology: The Art of Conscious Breathing" by Stig Severinsen.

-But, there is always a but, even though controlling my breath just helped me with the symptoms, the root cause of my problem was still unknown.
+But, there is always a but, even though controlling my breath helped me with the symptoms, the root cause of my problem was still unknown.
 After my cathartic talk with my friend I thought about this issue I came to the realization that I spent too much time thinking in the future  and not living the present.
 In other words, my mind was full of useless stuff instead of being empty.
 The big question now was "How to apply that concept into my daily practice?".